microsoft/aitour-build-a-copilot-on-azure-ai/session-delivery-resources/README.md

 ### Workshop Format

 This is a 75-minute workshop.
-Participants will begin with an Azure subscription with resources deployed as described below.
+Participants will receive a link to the Skillable Lab that has an Azure subscription with _pre-provisioned resources_ as described below.

 | Start Time        | Description
 --------------|-------------
-00:00 | Workshop begins, introductions
+00:00 | Workshop session begins - introduce speaker, proctors
 02:00 | Presenter delivers intro slides
-15:00 | Participants begin following self-paced walkthrough 70:00 | Presenter delivers wrap-up slides
+10:00 | Participants begin following self-paced walkthrough 70:00 | Presenter delivers wrap-up slides
 75:00 | Workshop ends

+> [!TIP]
+> Attendees will need to fork a sample repo and launch GitHub Codespaces to get started. _The codespaces setup can take a few minutes.
+Consider having attendees complete this step of the workshop before speaker delivers intro slides.
+This way, their Codespaces session is ready when speaker finishes, and they can dive in_.

 Role | How many | What they do
 -----|----------|--------------